Anwarupee/PylogGuard/README.md

 ## 📌 Notes

-Currently supports DDoS attack simulation and detection.
+Currently supports DoS attack simulation and detection.

 Phishing support was planned but later removed for project scope.